 Many lawyers who handle lawsuits involving defective drugs will only charge their clients if they win the case.
 In most cases, these lawyers will collect a percentage of the final settlement or verdict award as payment.

 Did you use Effexor, Effexor XR or venlafaxine hydrochloride (HCl) while pregnant?
-If so, the attorneys working with ClassAction.org may be able to assist you in filing a lawsuit.
+If so, an attorney may be able to assist you in filing a lawsuit.
 These attorneys believe that large pharmaceutical companies, such as Wyeth, should be held liable for their actions and are dedicated to recovering compensation for affected families.